-7. Technical Area 7 (TA7): Fuel Development and Spent Fuel Management
+7. Technical Area 7 (TA7): Fuel Development, Fuel behaviour in the reactor and Spent Fuel Management

-TA7 covers the research on nuclear fuel elements for existing, advanced and innovative core designs including assembly and control rod considerations.
-As defined in [TA-1], it includes the development of new fuel elements, manufacturing, fuel elements use in reactors, assembly instrumentation and pre-disposal management of spent fuel.
+TA7 covers the research on nuclear fuel elements for existing, advanced and innovative core designs including fuel assembly and control rod considerations.
+As defined in [TA-1], it includes the development of new fuel elements, manufacturing, fuel elements use in reactors, intra-core instrumentation and predisposal management of spent fuel.

-In spite of the large knowledge base on existing nuclear fuel types, mainly UO_2 and $(U,Pu)O_2$ pellets with a zirconium alloy cladding, there are still data gaps, which necessitate dedicated material property measurement and modelling.
-In addition, there are many challenges for a number of innovative nuclear fuel element types under development, in particular with enhanced accident tolerance.
+In spite of the large knowledge base on existing nuclear fuel types, mainly UO_2 and $(U,Pu)O_2$ pellets with zirconium based alloy for cladding, there are still data gaps, which necessitate dedicated material property measurement and modelling.
+In addition, there are many challenges for a number of innovative nuclear fuel element types under development, in particular with enhanced accident tolerant fuel.

-The focus is first on the safety criteria for the fuel behaviour in the core under normal, transient and accident conditions, as well as for the fuel cycle.
+The focus is first on the safety requirement criteria for the fuel rod behaviour in the core under normal, transient and accident conditions, as well as for the fuel cycle.
 Of particular importance is that the roadmap takes account of lessons from the Fukushima accident to propose research, development and innovation to improve the safety and resilience of the existing and new build LWR reactor fleet.
-A second focus is to improve the economics and sustainability of nuclear power, through optimization of the use of available fissile and fertile nuclear material resources, reduced fuel costs, increased burnups and development of SMRs.
+A second focus is to improve the economics and sustainability of nuclear power, through optimization of the use of available fissile and fertile nuclear material resources, reduced fuel costs, increased burn-ups and development of SMRs.
 Finally, in relationship with a more varied energy mix, fuel flexibility also has to be improved.

-Numerous R&D programmes were carried out to qualify fuels and fuel performance codes for current designs and operating conditions.
+Numerous R&D programmes were carried out to qualify fuels and fuel performance codes for current fuel rod designs and from operating conditions.
 A transposition of this knowledge to new conditions requires a thorough understanding and detailed description of the fuel behaviour.
-Physics-based validated fuel performance codes capitalizing the results of a combination of irradiation experiments, post-irradiation examinations, separate effect experiments and multiscale modelling are the way forward to answer these new questions.
+Physics-based validated fuel performance codes capitalizing the results of a combination of irradiation experiments, post-irradiation examinations, separate effect or integral tests experiments and multiscale modelling approaches are the way forward to answer these new questions.
 This knowledge must then be transferred in industrial simulation tools and undergo verification, validation and uncertainty analysis.